Pancor Jackhammer

 The Pancor Corporation Jackhammer is a 12-gauge, blow-forward gas-operated bullpup automatic shotgun designed in 1984 and patented in 1987.
-Only three working prototypes of the Jackhammer were built.
-Nonetheless, its distinctive aesthetics and futuristic design have made it a prop in action films, television programs, and video games.
+Only three working prototypes of the Jackhammer were built, but despite notable interest, legal and financial issues meant the Jackhammer never entered production, though it was notably popular as a prop weapon in films, television shows, and video games in the 1990s and 2000s, owing to its futuristic design and unusual operation.